-Being present as an animal gives birth in the wild is an incredibly rare and special event.
-Imagine the excitement when guests at Nsefu Camp in Zambia’s South Luangwa National Park were able to watch a spotted hyena giving birth.
+Being present while an animal gives birth in the wild is an incredibly rare and special event.
+Imagine the excitement when guests at Nsefu Camp in Zambia’s South Luangwa National Park could watch a spotted hyena giving birth.

 A new hyena den was discovered near the camp recently, and while guests were admiring the pack of hyenas going about the family business, their guide, Julius, realised that one female was actually in the process of giving birth.
 What followed was the incredible arrival of three healthy hyena cubs, right before the guests’ wide eyes.

 The proud mum took her young cubs into the den for a short while before emerging with them again.
 Almost instantly, the three new siblings started testily sizing each other up to see who was king of the hill while the adults all watched on, seemingly entertained by the newcomers and their antics.

 Female hyena anatomy – it’s no laughing matter

 While any animal birth is awe-inspiring in its own way, hyena births are particularly interesting and, quite frankly, a little bizarre.
 We might know the hyena for its infamous ‘laugh’, but the female hyena anatomy is definitely no laughing matter.

 Spotted hyenas live in a clan dominated by one female, known as the matriarch, and all females outrank males.
 While this is quite unusual in the animal kingdom, there is a good reason why girl power rules the hyena clans.
 Female hyenas have three times more testosterone in their bodies than their male counterparts!
 This results in them being more muscular and more aggressive.
 And, as if that wasn’t enough, it also causes the hyena females to grow a pseudo-penis!